FreeCAD/FreeCAD-documentation/wiki/Workbench_creation.md

 # Workbench creation
 ## Introduction

 This page will show you how to add a new workbench to the FreeCAD interface.
 [Workbenches](Workbenches.md) are containers for FreeCAD commands.
 They can be coded in Python, in C++, or in a mix of both, which has the advantage to ally the speed of C++ to the flexibility of Python.
 In all cases, though, your workbench will be launched by a set of two Python files.
+They can be \"internal\" workbenches, included with FreeCAD\'s distribution (or simply maintained privately), or \"external\" workbenches, distributed via the [Addon Manager](AddonManager.md) or installed manually by downloading from some online repository.
+Internal workbenches may be coded in either C++, Python, or a combination of the two, whereas external workbenches must be Python-only.

 ## The workbench structure